wjycn2000/SENG637-Assignment5/Documentation.md

 ## 3.2 RDC Installation and Setup

-1. Download the RDC files: `Reliability-Demonstration-Chart.xls` and `RDC-xls-Overview.pdf`.
+1. Download the RDC files: [Download Reliability-Demonstration-Chart.xls](./Reliability-Demonstration-Chart.xls) and `RDC-xls-Overview.pdf`.
 2. Open the `.xls` file and verify functionality by setting risk profiles and observing chart behavior.
 3. Familiarize yourself with RDC functionality using the manual and test examples.